snapcrafters/obs-studio/README.md

 ### Passwords and Keys

-The browser in OBS can obtain user credentials from applications such as GNOME Passwords and Keys (seahorse) or Kwallet.
-Connecting this interface is entirely optional and not required.
+The browser in OBS can obtain user credentials from applications such as GNOME Passwords and Keys (seahorse) or Kwallet, should you want it to.

 ```
 snap connect obs-studio:password-manager-service